About Hayes

 Public schools in Hayes, Stanley County, South Dakota are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the South Dakota Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Hayes, Stanley County, South Dakota is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
-Residents can access crime statistics through the FBI Crime Data Explorer or by contacting the Hayes police department or the Stanley County Sheriff's Office.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Stanley County Sheriff's Office.

 The Hayes Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Stanley County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Hayes, South Dakota residents are available through the local police department and authorized providers in Stanley County.
+Fingerprinting services for Hayes, South Dakota residents are available through local police (where present) and authorized providers in Stanley County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Hayes Police Department or Stanley County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Stanley County Sheriff's Office for scheduling and fees.

 To register to vote in Hayes, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Stanley County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Hayes, contact the Stanley County Clerk's office for schedules and ballot information.

 Property records for Hayes, South Dakota are maintained by the Stanley Director of Equalization's Office and the Stanley County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Stanley County, including parcels in Hayes.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Stanley County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Stanley County offices at the county courthouse.
 The Stanley County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hayes, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Stanley County Clerk's office issues marriage licenses and maintains marriage records for Stanley County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.